-Join Rob Garrott for an in-depth discussion in this video The many different types of videos, part of Getting Started with Video Production and Editing.
+Join Rob Garrott for an in-depth discussion in this video The many different types of videos, part of Learning Video Production and Editing.

 - Compared to other art forms, moving images are a very recent development.
 But the idea of a story is as old as language itself.
 Whether it was recounting the day's events around a camp fire or crafting elaborate tales to explain our place in the world, storytelling has evolved along with us.
 As our societies and technology evolved, the earliest cave paintings blossomed into beautifully detailed representations of the world, and stylized explorations of complex emotional themes.
 By the early 1800's paintings had given way to the photograph, and by the late 1870's the first moving images were being produced.